City Baking Guide

 How should I adjust sourdough timing in Boulder?

-Proofing often runs faster.
-Track dough expansion and temperature rather than relying only on sea-level clock times.
+Proofing often runs faster than sea-level timing suggests.
+Track dough expansion and dough temperature instead of relying only on the clock.

 Do quick breads need more liquid at Boulder altitude?